 A Program Director is the person or the team responsible for the day-to-day operation of the program which serves young children and/or school age children.
-The person on the front line may be called: director, manager, education specialist, supervisor, coordinator, or administrator.
-The director has many responsibilities that require a wide range of knowledge and skills.
-It is a broad role requiring leadership and oversight of the place, the program and the people.
+That person may be called: director, manager, supervisor, coordinator, or administrator.

 - Child and Youth Development